KrishnaBhatia/Todo/README.md

 Future predictions will also be made for the above mentioned parameters due to growing population.

+## Data

+Data will be collected for the above parameters for the time span of 1980 - 2020.
+All the data will be collected separately and then a relational graph will be constructed to see how population affected the beforementioned parameters.

 ## Solution
 The life
 - the simulation will be able to make economical prediction for the island of hawaii (only the hawaii island, for now)